kj-13/Machine-Learning-2025/README.md

 A baseline comparison is then performed by contrasting real clustering outputs with randomly asigned labels.
 Methods such as KMeans, Agglomerative Clustering(Ward linkage) and DBSCAN are applied and evaluated using the silhouette score, which quantifies how well-separated and internally coherent the resulting groups are.
 This confirms whether genuine structure exists in the data and which models capture it most effectively.
 Dimensionality reduction is examined by applying KMeans both to the full feature space and to a two-dimensional PCA projection.
 This reveals how much behavioural information is preserved in lower dimensions  and whether PCA enhances or weakens the separation between user groups.
 The PCA scatter plot provides an interpretable visual representation of these patterns.
 Finally, the analysis incorporates temporal dynamics by grouping viewers into early and late cohorts basedon their first recorded rating.
 The distribution of cluster memberships across these cohorts is compared to determine whether behavioural profiles change over time.
 Annual activity trends are also visualized to show how viewer engagement evolves throughout the dataset.

+Finally a dendogramis plotted using the wards method to help see optimal number of clusters and also help with cluster analysis, this was done with a sample of data (300 sample size)to visualize it efficently

 ## Visualization